Cooper Overstreet Promotes Bigger Ideas, Not a Bigger Jail

 - Cooper’s office will utilize research-based approaches to keeping individuals with mental-health disorders out of the criminal justice system.
 He will consult with professionals prior to charging to ensure someone with a mental illness is not unnecessarily charged with an offense.

-End the Death Penalty
+Refuse to Seek the Death Penalty

 The death penalty is an inhumane, unfair, and cruel punishment that should be ended.
 Cooper’s office will not seek the death penalty in any case.